Concerned about a student?

 Talk to your child privately.
 Share your observations with statements such as, “I’ve noticed that you’re spending more time alone” or “You’ve seemed sad lately.”
 Express your concerns with statements such as, “I’m concerned that you might be struggling and could use some help.”
 Familiarize yourself with the services available on campus and share this information with your child.
 Normalize help-seeking as a healthy behavior and encourage them to do so.

-If you're still concerned, reach out to Kris Clarkson in ISU's Office of Student Affairs (208-282-2794) and share your concerns.
+If you're concerns aren't to that level but you're still concerned, reach out to Kris Clarkson in ISU's Office of Student Affairs (208-282-2794) and share your concerns.
 Student Affairs can help get students connected to the resources on campus that are best able to help with their concerns.

 In addition, CATS also operates the Stress Management and Biofeedback Center that can also help with a variety of concerns.
 Common goals of biofeedback training include, improved awareness of the mind and body, promoted relaxation in response to stress, decreased tension, pain, or emotional dysregulation, improved sleep and overall health, and reduced anxiety, stress, or depression.